Walmart shooter left ‘death note,’ bought gun day of killing

 During chats among coworkers, “We would be like ‘work is consuming my life.’
 And (Bing) would be like, ‘Yeah, I don’t have a social life anyway,’” Sinclair recalled Thursday.

 Sinclair said he and Bing did not get along.
 Bing was known for being “verbally hostile” to employees and wasn’t particularly well-liked.
-But Sinclair also said there were times when Bing was made fun of and not necessarily treated fairly.
+But Sinclair also said there were times when Bing was made fun of.

 Police have identified the victims as Brian Pendleton, 38; Kellie Pyle, 52; Lorenzo Gamble, 43; Randy Blevins, 70, and Fernando Chavez-Barron, 16, who were all from Chesapeake; and Tyneka Johnson, 22, of nearby Portsmouth.
 Chavez-Barron’s name was released Friday; it had been withheld previously because of his age.